 - Cover the baking dish with foil.

-- Bake for 30 minutes covered.
-Remove the foil for another 5 to 10 minutes, until golden on top.
+- Bake for 30 minutes in the preheated oven.
+Remove the foil and bake for another 5 to 10 minutes, until golden on top.

 - Let cool for a bit.
 Serve and enjoy!